Michaelvll/RISCV_CPU/README.md

 ### Makefile for test generation

 I write a makefile for make, which can make both .s and .cpp files automatically.
 And can easily compile the .cpp to .S file and see the dump result by using it.
 The guidance for using it is in [Makefile for risc v tool chain](https://gist.github.com/Michaelvll/46e069e29a8448326acadd7bb2bb1654).

+1. The imm in sltiu command is signed extended, and unsigned compared.

+1. The aluop is firstly numbered by the opcode+funct3+(funct7?), then it is renumbered by the sequence: 0x1,0x2,..., to make the number shorter for better performance.

 ## Support ISA